-(iii) Credit Risk Management
+(iii)Credit Risk Management

 Credit risk is the risk that the counterpart to any financial transaction may not be able to fulfil its obligation on due date.
-The Fund's principal financial assets are bank placements and balances.
+The Fund's principal financial assets are bank placements, treasury bonds, corporate bonds, collective investments and contributions receivables.
 To minimize credit risk, the Fund adheres to set limits on different categories of investments; the Fund has also set exposure limits for each bank where it makes placements of funds.